awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.CloudWatch.md

 ## RDS API<a name="AuroraMySQL.Integrating.CloudWatch.API"></a>

-You can publish Aurora MySQL logs with the RDS API\.
-You can run the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) action with the following options:
+You can publish Aurora MySQL logs for provisioned clusters with the RDS API\.
+To do so, you run the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) action with the following options:
 + `DBClusterIdentifier`—The DB cluster identifier\.
 + `CloudwatchLogsExportConfiguration`—The configuration setting for the log types to be enabled for export to CloudWatch Logs for the DB cluster\.